 - submit renewals, amendments and returns

-- access all your documents in one place.
+- access all your documents in 1 place.

-To place beehives in a national park or other protected area managed by the Queensland Parks and Wildlife Service, you must hold an apiary permit for an available site.
+To place beehives in a national park, conservation park or resources reserve managed by the Queensland Parks and Wildlife Service, you must hold an apiary permit for an available apiary site.

-To conduct beekeeping in a national park or conservation park in Queensland, you must:
+To conduct beekeeping activities in parks and reserves in Queensland, you must:

 Steps to take before you apply for a permit